 - 1. Location of the injury.
 Generally, high hamstring injuries will recover more slowly, and lateral (biceps femoris) muscle injuries will recover more slowly than medial hamstring strains (semitendinosus or semimembranosus). - 2.
 Mechanism.
 The way the injury occurred, including the speed of the movement that caused the tear, will affect recovery.
 Slow motion injuries are often the most problematic. - 3.
-Core strength, and strength of other leg and hip muscles. - 4.
-Past injuries.
+Core strength, and strength of other leg and hip muscles.

+4. Past injuries.
 Apart from the fact that a reinjury will be treated more cautiously, recurrent injuries have been shown to heal more slowly.

-The average time to return to sport in an AFL study was 4 weeks, with some injuries taking up to 8 weeks.
+The average time to return to sport in an AFL study was 4 weeks, with some injuries taking up to 8 weeks usually required.
+It is generally reserved for very severe injuries, particularly where muscle or tendon ruptures (complete tears) are suspected.